Loan Assumption Divorce: Your Guide to Navigating the Mortgage

 Why Is This So Popular Right Now?

-With mortgage rates climbing over the past few years, the appeal of a loan assumption has skyrocketed.
+The increasing mortgage rates during recent years have made loan assumptions more attractive to homebuyers.
 Think about it: if you secured a mortgage with a 2.8% or 3.2% interest rate a few years ago, the last thing you want to do is refinance into a new loan at 6.5% or higher.

 Loan Assumption vs. Refinancing During Divorce